wesleyhales/wesleyhales.com/blog/2011-08-03-RichFaces-Mobile-Designs-Day-3.md

 layout: blog
 title: RichFaces Mobile Designs - Day 3
 tags: [Java, mobile, richfaces]
+preview: Day 3 of a week-long sprint to come up with some mobile designs for RichFaces.
+previewimage:
 ---

 <p><p>So I made it over the hump of this mobile design week of madness.
 Below you will find a dark theme with a component skin for the rich:accordion component.</p><p><br />